yanxuanshaozhu/CS61A/note/Notes.md

     2. A tail call is a call expression in a tail context, for example:
         * The last body sub-expression in a lambda expression
         * Sub-expression 2 & sub-expression in a tail context `if` expression, namely, the consequent expression and the alternative expression
-        * All non-predicate sub-expresions in a tail context `cond` expression
+        * All non-predicate sub-expressions in a tail context `cond` expression
         * The last sub-expression in a tail context `and` or `or`
         * The last sub-expression in a tail context `begin`
     3. The return value of the tail call should be the return value of the current procedure call, in this way, tail calls don't increase environment size

 # Lecture 30 2018/11/02